daniel0ar/daniel0ar/README.md

 ### Hola, soy Daniel 👋

-- 🔭 I’m currently working on an ERP using React, Express, PostgreSQL
+- 🔭 I’m currently working on an ERP using React, Bootstrap, Express, Sequelize ORM and PostgreSQL
-- 🌱 I’m currently learning Modern React (2023), Ethereum Smart Contract Standards, Common Exploits and Zero Knowledge
+- 🌱 I’m currently learning Zero Knoledge Cryptography, Ethereum Smart Contract Standards, Common Exploits
-- 👯 I’m looking to collaborate on Blockchain projects, specially Ethereum related.
+- 👯 I’m looking to collaborate on Blockchain projects, specially Ethereum or Polygon related.
 - 📫 How to reach me: Email me at dani3.a@proton.me
 - ⚡ Fun fact: I love retro games and FPS.